apigee-labs/rapier/README.md

 ### <a name="t_query_parameter"></a>Query Parameters

 Specifying Query URLs using `query paths` provides an interesting way to traverse a web of resources using query resources.
-Another important class of queries are 'projection queries'—queries that subset the information returned for a particular resource.
-This is specified with the `Query Parameter` feature.
+Other important classes of queries, are 'projection queries', `selection queries' and queries that control order or grouping of information.
+These queries are specified with the `Query Parameter` feature.
 Here is an example:
 ```yaml
 entities: